 Business and Economics

-At EMU we prepare you to be successful.
-To promote the common good.
-To be an active leader in today’s marketplace.
-Our professors will help you build business knowledge, important hands-on skills, and develop a values-based approach to business and management.
+At EMU we prepare you to be successful, to promote the common good and to be an active leader in today’s marketplace.
+Our professors will help you increase your business knowledge, learn important hands-on skills, and develop a values-based approach to business and management.

 - study in a cross-cultural setting

 - consider sustainability and stewardship in decision-making

 - collaborate on original research with faculty with industry experience

 - put your classroom learning to use in off campus internships

 - learn to work effectively in teams and hone communication and financial skills